jonathanking/protein-transformer/README.md

 If you'd like to look around, all code specific to this package can be found under the `protein_transformer` directory.
 `train.py` loads and trains models, models are defined in `models/`, and code in `protein/` is responsible for manipulating and generating protein structure and sequence data.
 Many other research documents are currently included in `research/`, but are not needed to run the script.

+  This project, including its documentation, is currently under development.

 ## Installation